 (1) Take the total of assets or liabilities as 100

 (2) Each individual asset is expressed as a percentage of the total assets, i.e., 100 and different liabilities are also calculated as per total liabilities.
-For example, if total assets are around Rs 4 lakhs and inventory value is Rs 1 lakh, then it will be counted as 25% of the total assets.
+For example, suppose total assets are around Rs 4 lakhs, and inventory value is Rs 1 lakh.
+In that case, it will be counted as 25% of the total assets.

 Limitations of Common Size Statement